 Before we dive into how to create the perfect one, let’s answer a basic question.
 What exactly is a bird feeding station?
-Can’t you just find any standard bird feeder, fill it with food, and hope for the best?
+Can’t you just find any standard bird feeder, fill it with food, and watch the wild birds flock in?

 While this approach might be fine to some degree, you’ll be greatly limited in the number of birds that find and frequent your feeder.
 Remember these are dynamic, intelligent creatures that have specific needs and feeding requirements.
 A successful host is someone who makes these visitors feel safe, well fed, and pampered.

 The better your feeding station caters to their needs, the more likely they are to visit it and keep returning.
 In addition, they’re also more liable to tell their friends about the spot, as well!